martinvelez/blog/_drafts/building-a-code-snippet-search-engine.md

 ### Corpus of Snippets
-Stack Overflow ([http://stackoverflow.com/](http://stackoverflow.com)) is a website where users posts programming-related questions, and, usually, other users posts answers.
+Stack Overflow ([http://stackoverflow.com/](http://stackoverflow.com)) is a website where users posts programming-related *questions*, and, usually, other users posts *answers*.
 The user who posted the question usually selects one of the answers.
 This answer is called the *accepted answer*.
 Users can vote posts up or down.